sebastianbergmann/phpunit-documentation-english/src/attributes.rst

 | no          | yes          | yes        |
 +-------------+--------------+------------+

-The ``DataProviderExternal(string $className, string $methodName)`` attribute can be used on a test method to specify a static method that is declared in another class as a :ref:`data provider <writing-tests-for-phpunit.data-providers>`.
+The ``DataProviderExternal(string $className, string $methodName, bool $validateArgumentCount = true, bool $skipWhenEmpty = false)`` attribute can be used on a test method to specify a static method that is declared in another class as a :ref:`data provider <writing-tests-for-phpunit.data-providers>`.

+As with ``DataProvider``, setting ``skipWhenEmpty`` to ``true`` causes the test to be marked as skipped when the data provider returns no data sets instead of reporting an error.

 .. _appendixes.attributes.DataProviderClosure: